chablani/oic/oic-gen3/cookbooks/netsuite/cxsales-netsuite/introduction/introduction.md

 ### Workshop Flow

-1. Use the AI Assistant to find the recipe **Synchronize Opportunities in Oracle CX Sales and B2B Service with Oracle NetSuite Orders**.
+1. Use the AI Assistant to find and install the recipe **Synchronize Opportunities in Oracle CX Sales and B2B Service with Oracle NetSuite Orders**.
-2. Install the recipe as a project.
-3. Configure the connection for the REST, NetSuite and CX Sales adapters.
+2. Configure the connection for the REST, NetSuite and CX Sales adapters.
-4. Add an action to capture details of the NetSuite Sales Order (e.g. persist as file, insert as Database record, send as email notification, etc).
+3. Add an action to capture details of the NetSuite Sales Order (e.g. persist as file, insert as Database record, send as email notification, etc).
-5. Activate and run the recipe.
+4. Activate and run the recipe.

 Estimated Workshop Time: 2 hours